 The game started at around 09:30h in the morning.
-That’s a bit unfortunate according to the organizing committee the De Drie Delfzijlen.
-But the moon is dictating the rhythm of the tide and thus the moon is dictating the time for the mud sled races to start.
-And the games must finish before the flood comes in.
-‘Unfortunate’ in the sense that the night before many potentials contestants have been feasting and drinking in town till late in the morning and many of them are not able to appear at the start this early.
+That is a bit unfortunate according to the organizing committee the De Drie Delfzijlen.
+But the moon is dictating the rhythm of the tide and thus the moon is dictating the time for the epic mud-sled races to begin.
+And, the games must preferably finish before the flood comes in.
+‘Unfortunate’ in the sense that the night before, most of the potentials contestants have been feasting and drinking in town till late in the morning.
+Therefore, many of them are not able to appear at the start this early.
 Nevertheless, around eighty persons participated this year.
 There were heats for children, for women and for men.
-Furthermore, an estafette and a race for the most creative outfit.
+Furthermore, an estafette race and a race for the most creative outfit.

 The bastards of the Frisia Coast Trail finished without glory.
-Subdued by the wild whales and sea dogs, as described by the Roman Albinovanus Pedo mentioned above.
-Translated into today's 'beasts': the Frisian bastards lost against the local, more than two meter tall rugby players who participated too.
-Know that the people of the Wadden Sea coast are actually the tallest people on our planet.
+Subdued by the huge monsters, the wild whales and seals, as described by the Roman Albinovanus Pedo mentioned above.
+Translated into today's 'beasts': the Frisian bastards lost against the locals, the more than two-meter-tall rugby players who participated too.
+Know that the people of the Wadden Sea coast are actually the tallest people of the planet.
 They are even taller than the people of Tonga.
-If you don't believe it, check out the facts of our blog post The Giants of Twilight Land.
+If you do not believe it, check out the facts of our blog post The Giants of Twilight Land.

-And the Frisian bastards of the Frisia Coast Trail did all that without leaving something of a lasting impression in the miry flats.
+And, the Frisian bastards of the Frisia Coast Trail did all that without leaving something of a lasting impression, neither in the miry flats nor in oral history.
 Below an impression of their efforts.

 but it is an experience not to miss!